Marty & Sandy Boller – Jesus’ Ministry in Cedar Rapids.

 It was on June 23, 1990 that God moved the Bollers from Iowa City to the City of Five Seasons.
 Though we didn’t know it at the time, this move was the culmination of a 15-year-long trek in our journey with Jesus: a journey that began the day we were first joined together (July 12, 1975) in holy matrimony.

-So, this summer of 2020, Sandy & I celebrate two anniversaries:
+So, in the summer of 2020, Sandy & I celebrated two anniversaries:

 30 years in Cedar Rapids.

 During that time, all of our precious children have gone from being kids going to school to becoming grown-ups, with most of them with kids of their own going (and graduating!) from school.
 It’s been an amazing journey indeed.

 One of the primary reasons we came to Cedar Rapids back in the day was to invest in all Jesus was doing in this community.
 On June 23, 1990 our family of six moved into our humble abode at 800 14th Street SE, believing that God had opened the door to this move, and today, we still believe that to be true.

 During that time we’ve served the Lord faithfully by involving ourselves in ministry, first at River of Life under the leadership of Pastor Francis Frangipane, working as an associate pastor.
 That work quickly evolved into a season of full-time ministry with Promise Keepers, working alongside men across the state of Iowa as Jesus was stirring us to more and more Christ-likeness.
 Then, by the summer and fall of 1997, Sandy & I began praying diligently about starting yet another Vineyard Church, this time in our new hometown of Cedar Rapids.

 At that point in time, we had already been involved with two church plants.
 The first (in 1976) eventually became the very successful Vineyard Church in Evanston, IL.
 Then, in 1987, we moved to Iowa City, my hometown, and planted our very own Vineyard Church (1987-1990).